 - Holocaust denial in the public discourse after 1989

 - Holocaust in the national curricula – communist and post-communist curricula comparative approach

 - Historical perspectives on the victimhood attitude towards the Romanian Holocaust – causes and explanations on (not)taking responsibility

 - Lessons to be (yet) learned: Romanian historians influencing public consciousness

-Please submit a 300-word abstract in English at email@example.com until April 2nd 2021.
-All abstracts submitted will be reviewed by a panel.
+All the submitted abstracts are currently reviewed by a panel.
 Authors of accepted abstracts will be notified and invited to submit their full research papers (maximum 3.000 words).

 Ana Bărbulescu, PhD, Institutul Național pentru Studierea Holocaustului din România “Elie Wiesel” (The ”Elie Wiesel” National Institute for the Study of the Holocaust in Romania)